 The Aquinas Institute’s former home at 65 Stockton Street is now being renovated by its new owners.

 If you are a residential builder or developer you may have already looked at the property at the corner of Witherspoon and Green Street.
 It’s a fixer-upper, to say the least.

-The following listings of residential home sales, which closed between December 15 and January 19, are based on public records and tax files.
+The following listings of residential home sales, which closed between January 20 and February 28, 2017, are based on public records and municipal tax files.